bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 Host: 00:00:00

-Now we are going to have a panel conversation; a kind of fireside chat between Stephan Livera and Jon Atack and the name is how to get started contributing sustainably to Bitcoin core so if you are a dev and are looking to start to contribute to Bitcoin Core, this is your talk.
+Now we are going to have a panel conversation; a kind of fireside chat between Stephan Livera and Jon Atack and the name is how to get started contributing sustainably to Bitcoin Core so if you are a dev and are looking to start to contribute to Bitcoin Core, this is your talk.

 Stephan: 00:00:32